 In the study, which was conducted by British and Dutch researchers and published in the Journal of Psychopharmacology, 50 native German speakers who are studying at Maastricht University in the Netherlands were invited.

 They were divided into two groups and were asked to have a casual, two-minute conversation with a native Dutch speaker who acted as their interviewer.
-But before they began the experiment, the researchers asked one half to drink an alcoholic beverage while the other half was only asked to drink a glass of water.
+But before they began the experiment, the researchers asked one half to drink Pinot Grigio while the other half was only asked to drink a glass of water.

 The participants in the experiment were graded by two native Dutch speakers who are not aware which of the students had a drink before the test.
 They were also asked to self-score their performance.